 Hanging the TV Above the Fireplace

-I also replaced the hardware on the cupboards.
+I replaced the hardware on the cupboards.
 Previously they were shiny chrome ones, now they’re pretty black hexagon knobs from Dowsing & Reynolds.
 I always think it’s worth investing in decent hardware, even in a rental property.
-The little details can make a big difference.
+The little details make a big difference.

 The Living Room To Do List

 There’s not much left to finish this room, just little jobs and finishing touches.

 1. Make it Lighter & Brighter